-The Canadian Food Inspection Agency (CFIA) and USDA NOP organic regulation equivalence arrangement establishes the regulations of the two countries as equivalent, with the exception of some critical variances that must be addressed in the
+The Canadian Food Inspection Agency (CFIA) and USDA NOP organic regulation equivalence arrangement establishes the regulations of the two countries as equivalent, with the exception of some critical variances that must be addressed in the certification and/or import/export process.
+For CCOF operations certified to either the NOP or COR regulations, the CCOF GMA program documents compliance with the US/Canada Organic Equivalence Arrangement.

 All NOP or COR certified products crossing the borders into Canada or the US must be accompanied by an attestation statement that the product has been produced in accordance with the terms of the US/Canada Organic Equivalence Arrangement, including having met the critical variances, described below.
 This attestation statement must be provided by the certifier (CCOF) and must accompany all shipments of organic products exported through this equivalence.
 For NOP operations, the attestation statement must be displayed on the organic certificate or associated documents.
-The CCOF GMA program organic certificate addendum fulfills the attestation requirement and a digital copy must be provided to the importer for upload into the Canadian import system AIRs.
+The CCOF GMA program organic certificate addendum fulfills the attestation requirement, and a digital copy must be provided to the importer for upload into the Canadian import system AIRs.
 For COR certified operations, the attestation statement must also appear on the NOP Import Certificate required for entry into the US.